 My name is Dr. Guerrero, a proud immigrant from Mexico, who was raised on a ranch in Goleta, CA. I grew up bicultural/bilingual, de allá y de aquí.
 Like many, I had many aspirations, yet there was little guidance and resources to help me reach my goals.
 As I advanced through the higher education system, things increasingly became more unfamiliar to me: the students, the university culture, and the expectations.
 As a result, my journey became progressively challenging and isolating.

 After I began working with high school and college students, I realized my experience in higher ed was more than a result of my personal situation; it was a recurring pattern among first-gen students.
 In addition, the lack of first-gen minoritized students in graduate school and in leadership positions in society was a strong motivator for me to examine issues concerning first-gen students to better understand how we can better serve this population.

 My PhD research examined the experiences of first-gen, Latinx students' college and career aspirations development, using a longitudinal multiple-case study design.
 I focused on how institutional structures influence students’ navigational experience and identity development.
 Statistically, graduate degrees are not given to someone like me.
 I am here to prove that graduate degrees are for people like me and YOU.

 Drawing from my lived experiences, practice, research, I am passionate about empowering other first-gen students (high school, two-year, and four-year college students) to show up authentically, to reach their academic goals, and to feel that they are not alone in the process.
-My goal is to increase the number of minoritized first-gen students in graduate school by providing a support system, information, and resources students may not receive elsewhere.
+My goal is to support students reach their full potential by providing a support system, information, and resources students may not receive elsewhere.
 Representation matters.
 Let's show up.